imkanhaiya/interview-questions/README.md

 console.log(obj)
 ```

-29. ### How to Add, delete, access object properties.
+29. ### How to add, delete, access object properties.
 ```js
 const obj = new Object()